Three Brain Tumor Symptoms Not to Ignore

 Other parts of the brain are responsible for other cognitive functions.
 The frontal lobe regulates attention and concentration, problem-solving and decision-making functions and thinking speed.
 The parietal lobe coordinates sensory information and helps process spatial relationships.
 Tumors in these parts of the brain can cause other cognitive brain tumor symptoms, including difficulty recalling short-term memories, irritability and other personality changes and an inability to concentrate.

 Vision changes and brain cancer

 A brain tumor in the temporal lobe, occipital lobe or brain stem can cause vision changes, the most common of which is blurred or double vision.
+Eye twitching is another clear indicator that a brain tumor might be present.
 While some vision changes can occur gradually, any sudden changes should be immediately discussed with a physician.

 Medically reviewed by Dr. Peter Forsyth, Chair of the Department of Neuro-Oncology